 The Pennsylvania native considered earning a nursing degree or going back to school to become a physical therapy assistant before realizing she wanted to help people overcome mental illness rather than treating physical injuries.

-“After working hard and receiving my degree with Florida Tech, I honestly feel like I can accomplish anything,” Phimmacheck said.
+“After working hard and receiving my degree with Florida Tech, I honestly feel like I can accomplish anything,” Phimmachack said.

-Learn more about Phimmacheck’s online learning experience, motivations and plans for her future.
+Learn more about Phimmachack’s online learning experience, motivations and plans for her future.

 Q. What were the most important factors in your decision to choose Florida Tech?

 The flexibility and the support system are the most important factors I found from Florida Tech.
 School has always been a priority in my family, and when I decided to take a break, I felt as if I failed my family.
 So, going back to school was nerve-wracking for me since I haven’t been in it for almost three years.
 Florida Tech expressed how supportive they are and how they can help me achieve my educational goals.
 That support was what kept me glued in.

 Q. What surprised you most about taking an online program?

 To be honest, before Florida Tech I was not a fan of online programs.
 But, I worked full-time and found going back to a classroom setting would be too much for me.
 So, I decided that I would take a few online classes to start off then transfer to on campus.
 I wanted that classroom interaction, but I didn’t want to rush to get there.
 After my first term online with Florida Tech, I was surprised to have both flexibility and structure.
 I was relieved to have the flexibility to be in school full-time while also working full-time.
 I was surprised that I enjoyed the structure that came with the online program.
 What kept me on track week by week were the due dates for assignments, discussions, and the responses.

 Q. What was your favorite class and why?